NREL/ReEDS-2.0/README.md

 Distinction is made between vintage classes for capacity built during the _pre-modeled_ years---i.e., the _initial_ vintage classes---and vintage classes for capacity built during the _modeled_ years, i.e., the _added_ vintage classes, ([Figure 25](#Fig25)).
 The _initial_ vintage classes are categorized based on plant performance, specifically, heat rate ([Figure 27](#Fig27)).
 Whereas, _added_ vintage classes are categorized based on when the capacity is installed.

-_Initial_ capacity is track based on the capacity remaining in each model year after planned retirements have been removed.
+_Initial_ capacity is tracked based on the capacity remaining in each model year after planned retirements have been removed.
 Planned capacity additions made during _historical modeled_ years, i.e., 2010-2018, are prescribed _exactly_, thus the model must build _exactly_ the prescribed amount.
 Planned capacity built during _future modeled years_, i.e.,  2019-2050, are prescribed as a _lower bound_ for new investments, thus the model must build _at least_ the prescribed amount ([Figure 25](#Fig25)).

 <a name="Fig27"></a>
 ![Image of Historical Bins](https://github.com/NREL/ReEDS_OpenAccess/blob/master/images/historical-bins.png)